fork52/Sentiment-Analyzer/README.md

 </p>

 You can test the models with your own sentences by running the [demo.py](https://github.com/fork52/Sentiment-Analyzer/blob/master/demo.py) file.
-The GUI has been with Python's inbuilt` tkinter` module.
+The GUI has been with Python's inbuilt **tkinter** module.

+ Also, do checkout the [Notebook](https://github.com/fork52/Sentiment-Analyzer/blob/master/Sentiment_Analyzer.ipynb) which I used for training.

 ## Enjoy playing around with the embedding visualization:
 * [Click here for embedding visualization!!](https://projector.tensorflow.org/?config=https://raw.githubusercontent.com/fork52/Sentiment-Analyzer/master/Embeddings/embed.config)